 recent, there being report of a ford here in the mid to late

 19thC.
-At this time the street was named Great High Street.
+Before this time the street was named Great High Street.

 In 1920, after WWI, a Memorial Garden was built between Palmerston Street and Water Street.
 This contains a sandstone cross which now records the names of all those Bollington men who fell in both WWI and WWII.